membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 - `default` - The value that the option will have if it's not specified.
 If the default is not provided, the option must be always explicitly specified.
 - `description` - Write here what the option does.
 It will be included in the module documentation.

-We'll see a practical example of defining options in the [sample element](#sample-element).
+We'll see a practical example of defining options in the [sample element](#sample-element). <!-- This links correctly in VSCode but not in the browser? -->
 ## Callbacks

 Apart from specifying pads and options, creating an element involves implementing callbacks.
 They have different responsibilities and are called in a specific order.
 As in the case of pipelines, callbacks interact with the framework by returning [actions](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html).
 Here are some most useful callbacks: